-The federal Coronavirus Aid, Relief, and Economic Security (CARES) Act allows a homeowner with a federally backed mortgage loan, regardless of delinquency status, who's experiencing a financial hardship that's due directly or indirectly to COVID-19, to get a forbearance for as long as 360 days.
-(A forbearance is a suspension or reduction in payments.
-To learn more about eligibility requirements and how to get a CARES Act forbearance, read Mortgage Payment Relief During the Coronavirus Outbreak.)
+The federal Coronavirus Aid, Relief, and Economic Security (CARES) Act allows a homeowner with a federally backed mortgage loan, regardless of delinquency status, experiencing a financial hardship due directly or indirectly to COVID-19, to get a forbearance for as long as 360 days.

 Fortunately, based on federal law and standard servicing practices, your servicer will probably let you defer making payments for escrow items during the forbearance.
 If your taxes or insurance comes due during this time, the servicer will most likely advance money to pay those bills if the account doesn't have sufficient funds to pay the expense.

 With some mortgage loans, the borrower has to pay the servicer a specific amount each month to cover property taxes and homeowners' insurance, which are called "escrow items."
 Sometimes escrow items also include private mortgage insurance and homeowners' association dues.

 After receiving your monthly payment, which includes principal, interest, taxes, and insurance (PITI), the servicer puts the amounts for taxes and insurance into a designated account called an "escrow account" or "impound account."

 Typically, the borrower pays approximately one-twelfth of the estimated annual cost of taxes and insurance each month.
 The servicer might also collect a cushion, ordinarily, two months' worth of escrow payments, to pay for unexpected cost increases.

 The servicer pays for the escrow items on the borrower's behalf as the bills come due.
 Having an escrow account ensures that your taxes, insurance premiums, and the like, are paid on time and in full.